bipinprasad/storm/docs/Docker-support.md

 For security, when the supervisor launches the docker container, it makes the whole container read-only except some explicit bind mount locations.
 It also drops all the kernel capabilities and disables container processes from gaining new privileges.

-Because of no new privileges is obtainable, `jstack` and other java debugging tools cannot be used directly in the container.
+Because no new privileges are obtainable, `jstack` and other java debugging tools cannot be used directly in the container.
 We need to install `nscd` and have it running in the system.
 Storm will bind mount nscd directory when it launches the container.
 And `nsenter` will be used to enter the docker container to run the standard JVM debugging tools.
 This functionality is also implemented in `worker-launcher` executable.